tamunoibi/Algorithm/journal.md

 TO Do:
 A. Apply for a job
 - turing
+- Make vdieo for arc
+- Update the timelines in your cv and linkedin
 - referrals
 - decagon
 - andela
-- arc
 - linkedin
 - codementor
 - discord group: black alogrithm groups
 - discord group: others I am on I think crypto
 - twitter
+- apply to Nigerian companies on linkedin
-- emails from linkedin
+- emails from linkedin (turn off for canada on for remote everywhere)
 - fb search for other groups
 - fb react native group
 - fb group mentioned by Sammi [what is it even called?]
 - remote.ok
 - angelist
+- Jobspresso
+- Remote OK
+- DevRemote
+- We Work Remotely
+- FlexJobs
+- Remote Tech Jobs
+- Hired
+- SimplyHired
+- Working Nomads
 - those sites you took screen shot()

 Turing